carnot-technologies/slate/source/index.html.md

 Welcome to the Carnot API!
 You can use our API to access Carnot API endpoints, which can get information on various users, cars, devices and trips in our database.

-We have language bindings in Shell.
-You can view code examples in the dark area to the right.
+You can view code examples to access the API in the dark area to the right.

 This API documentation page was created with [Slate](https://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.